Constraining cosmology with weak lensing voids: Introduction

 The tunnel algorithm we use here is one possible choice of WL void finder.
 In fact, similar to voids identified in the galaxy distribution \citep[e.g.][]{Colberg2008,Cautun2018,Baker:2019gxo}, there are several void finding methods that have been successfully applied to WL maps.
 For example, \citet{Davies2020} have carried out a detailed analysis on the impact that varying the WL void definition might have on the resulting WL void statistics.
 They have found that the `tunnel' void finding algorithm offers a great trade off between maximising the observable tangential shear profile SNR and minimising the impact of observational noise on the void statistics.
 Therefore, we limit our analysis to only tunnels, and we defer a more detailed study comparing the parameter constraining powers of different void finders to a future work.
 For galaxy voids, studies have shown that combining different void definitions can lead to improved cosmological constraints \citep[e.g.][]{Paillas2019}.

 The layout of the paper is as follows.
 In Section \ref{sec:theory} we outline the relevant theory for WL observations.
 In Section \ref{sec:Mock data etc} we describe our mock observational data, emulation and likelihood analysis pipeline and void finding algorithm.
 In Section \ref{sec:statistics} we present the WL void statistics used in our analysis and in Section \ref{sec:parameter constraints forecast} we present our parameter constraint forecasts.
 Finally we conclude in Section \ref{sec:conclusion}.
-For completeness, we also have two appendices where we study respectively the accuracy of our emulator and the impact of varying the smoothing scale of WL maps.
+For completeness, we also have three appendices where we study respectively the accuracy of our emulator, the impact of varying the smoothing scale of WL maps, and present the covariance matrix used in our analysis.